1. Welcome to 4Runners.com!

 2025 Hybrid, Red

 Mods?
 None.
 Been there, done that.
-I like it as-is.
+I like this one stock.

 Dollar for dollar an XJ is a good base for modification.
 However, in stock configuration a TJ or JK would out wheel a XJ all day long.
 To your point I don't think that has much to do with bof or unibody construction though.[/QUOTE]